Built for indie filmmakers

 Recognised festival pathways

-FestForge looks for credible routes that can actually affect strategy: awards qualification, international accreditation, regional eligibility and specialist pathways for genre, documentary and animation work.
+FestForge looks for festival status that can change the decision: awards qualification, international accreditation, regional eligibility and specialist pathways for genre, documentary and animation work.

 Oscar, BAFTA, BIFA, Goya, César